Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Pierre Legoux joined WINS in 2010 as manager of the operational programme.
 His responsibilities include programme design, operation, budget control, review and quality standards.
 Prior to joining WINS, Pierre served as physical protection specialist at the IAEA’s Office of Nuclear Security, where he developed international recommendations and guidance documents for nuclear security and for strengthening the physical protection of nuclear and other radioactive materials in use, storage and transport.
 He is fluent in English and French.

-Rhonda Evans brings over 17 years of experience in the field of nuclear safety and nuclear security to her position with WINS.
+Rhonda Evans brings over 20 years of international and national experience in the field of nuclear safety and nuclear security to her position with WINS.
 Before joining WINS in August 2017, she served as a senior nuclear security officer at the IAEA in the Division of Nuclear Security.
-Rhonda also has extensive experience conducting training and professional development programmes in IAEA Member States; 27 years of experience in regulation in Australia; and is a lawyer specialised in nuclear law and regulation.
+Rhonda also has extensive experience in capacity building in 171 IAEA Member States; 30 years of experience in regulation, governance and assurance; and is a lawyer specialised in nuclear law and regulation.

 Raquel Delgado is responsible for the overall coordination and implementation of operational and WINS Academy projects.
-She also serves as liaison to the WINS Board.
 Prior to joining WINS in May 2010, Raquel worked in the field of development cooperation in Sub-Saharan Africa.
 She also worked in the Permanent Representation of Portugal to the Organization for Security and Co-operation in Europe (OSCE).
 Raquel is fluent in Portuguese, English, German, Spanish and has a working knowledge of French.

 Aleksandra Zilic manages projects related to accounting and reporting, financial project control, forecasting and planning, and the improvement of quality management system processes.
 Prior to joining WINS in November 2014, Aleksandra worked for privately held companies and non-governmental organizations for 12 years in her home country of Bosnia and Herzegovina.
 She is fluent in English and Bosnian and has a working knowledge of German.